WIFI-Connect/HiWifiCoreDemo_iOS/README.md

 > HiWifi Core Test
 > HiWifi Core setup successful!

-When you tap the notification the demo app should open [https://wifi-connect.eu](https://wifi-connect.eu) with your defalt browser on your device.
+When you tap the notification the demo app should open [https://wifi-connect.eu](https://wifi-connect.eu) with the default browser on the device.